Funding Support

 To qualify for this base funding, the student must remain in good academic standing.

-In 2023-24, we will consider students in the funded cohorts for Teaching Assistantships and Grading Positions that are part of the base funding.
-Our policy in 2023-24 is to offer incoming MA and PhD students Teaching Assistantships/Grading Positions that total 170 hours plus 4 hours of first-contract training (the number of hours may change in future years).
+In 2024-25, we will consider students in the funded cohorts for Teaching Assistantships and Grading Positions that are part of the base funding.
+Our policy in 2024-25 is to offer incoming MA and PhD students Teaching Assistantships/Grading Positions that total 170 hours plus 6 hours of first-contract training (the number of hours may change in future years).
 Students must apply for teaching assistantships and grading positions in order to be considered.
 Returning students in the funded cohort are re-appointed a number of hours based on standard CUPE Unit 1 reappointment guidelines.
+We will also incorporate the new clause for reappointments for MA students based on the 2024 Memorandum of Agreement.
 Decisions are made in accordance with University hiring policies for CUPE Unit 1.
 Students may elect to voluntarily decline a Teaching Assistantship/Grading position, with the understanding that it will reduce the base funding by the amount normally supplied by the Teaching/Grading position.

 Please contact the Graduate Program Assistant at gradcinema.studies@utoronto.ca for more information.